History, tourist information, and nearby accommodation

 There are barrow mounds in the area of the village, so it would seem that there was a settlement here in pre-Roman times.
 An alternative linguistic theory is that the name is simply a combination of the Old English and Saxon terms for hill, giving us 'hill hill'.
 Churchill was mentioned in the Domesday Book.

 The history of Churchill changed dramatically on 30 July 1684, when a devastating fire swept through the village.
 Twenty timber houses burned down and four people died.
-Blame for the fire fell on a baker who was trying to avoid the chimney tax.
+Blame for the fire fell on a baker who connected her chimney to the house next door to avoid having to pay the chimney tax.

-William Smith, the 'Father of English Geology', was born in Churchill in 1787.
+In the Heritage Centre you can learn about William Smith, the 'Father of English Geology', who was born in Churchill in 1787.
 Smith was the first to create a geological map of the entire country.
-A memorial to Smith, erected in 1891, is at the top of Hastings Hill.
+A memorial to him, erected in 1891, stands at the top of Hastings Hill.
 The memorial is made of stones found in nearby Sarsgrove Wood.

 Another native of Churchill was Warren Hastings, the first Governor General of India and an associate of Clive of India.
+Hastings was impeached for corruption and spent most of his fortune fighting the charges.
+In a trial lasting seven years he was eventually cleared.
+He bought the nearby Daylesford estate and is buried in the churchyard there.
 A commemorative tablet marks the house on Hastings Hill where he was born.

 Address: B4450, Churchill, Cotswolds, Oxfordshire, England